jtackaberry/reaticulate/usage.md

 be used to translate between CCs on the DAW side and pitch bend messages (used by MCP) on the control surface side.

-Reaticulate provides a built-in mechanism to transmit CC values to a MIDI controller:
-* When a track is selected, it can send all last-seen CCs across all channels on that track.
-This causes your control surface to sync its faders/encoders as you select different tracks.
-* During playback, the CCs on all channels from the first selected track will be streamed back to the control surface in real time.

 ## Configuration

 To configure this:
 * Click the settings icon ![Settings icon](https://raw.githubusercontent.com/jtackaberry/reaticulate/master/img/settings_white_18x18.png) in the toolbar
-* In the *CC Feedback to Control Surface* section select your control surface's MIDI device
+* In the *Feedback to Control Surface* section select your control surface's MIDI device
     * __Important!__ This device must be enabled for MIDI output within Reaper first, before selecting the MIDI device.
 (Clicking the `Device must be enabled for output` text will open Reaper's Settings.)
+* By default, articulation changes are signaled to the control surface via Program Change messages but these can be translated to a CC value.
+Under the *Articulations* option list, select *CC values* and then enter the CC number to use.
+Note that even if CC values are used here, the bank select message will still be sent.

 ## MIDI Bus